hd-UQ/cd_dynamax/src/continuous_discrete_nonlinear_gaussian_ssm/README.md

 - UKS and EnKS implementations

-- EnKF and UKF are written to support non-linear observation function $h$; if $H$ is linear, these algorithms can (and should!) be simplified accordingly.
+- EnKF and UKF are written to support non-linear observation function $h$; if $h$ is linear, these algorithms can (and should!) be simplified accordingly.